Engagement is our core

 Everything we do is designed to be engaging and user friendly.

-Our core is engagement.
+We have a particular focus on helping new staff understand the corporate culture, values, behaviours, strategy, business model and organisational network.
 All our products and solutions are designed to be fun, user friendly, simple and very engaging.

 Green Hat People was founded in Sweden in 2007 by executives from FMCG industry rivals P&G and Unilever.
 The founders saw a need to shake up the strict corporate environments they had left and boost employee engagement.